Methanol: History

 US patent 1,569,775 was applied for on 4 September 1924 and issued on 12 January 1926 to BASF; the process used a chromium and manganese oxide catalyst with extremely vigorous conditions: pressures ranging from 50 to 220 atm, and temperatures up to 450 °C. Modern methanol production has been made more efficient through use of catalysts (commonly copper) capable of operating at lower pressures.
 The modern low pressure methanol (LPM) process was developed by ICI in the late 1960s with the technology patent long since expired.

 During World War II, methanol was used as a fuel in several German military rocket designs, under the name M-Stoff, and in a roughly 50/50 mixture with hydrazine, known as C-Stoff.
+The Luftwaffe used 50/50 methanol-water solution MW 50 injected in the inlet manifold for anti-detonation in supercharged aircraft engines.

 The use of methanol as a motor fuel received attention during the oil crises of the 1970s.
 By the mid-1990s, over 20,000 methanol flexible fuel vehicles (FFVs) capable of operating on methanol or gasoline were introduced in the US.
 In addition, low levels of methanol were blended in gasoline fuels sold in Europe during much of the 1980s and early-1990s.
 Automakers stopped building methanol FFVs by the late-1990s, switching their attention to ethanol-fueled vehicles.
 While the methanol FFV program was a technical success, rising methanol pricing in the mid- to late-1990s during a period of slumping gasoline pump prices diminished interest in methanol fuels.

 In the early 1970s, a process was developed by Mobil for producing gasoline fuel from methanol.

 Between the 1960s and 1980s methanol emerged as a precursor to the feedstock chemicals acetic acid and acetic anhydride.
 These processes include the Monsanto acetic acid synthesis, Cativa process, and Tennessee Eastman acetic anhydride process.